 SEWANEE, Tenn. - The Class of 2019 of the Sewanee Athletics Hall of Fame has been announced.
-Five individuals and two teams make up the class, which will be inducted as a part of Homecoming Weekend, Nov.
+Four individuals and two teams make up the class, which will be inducted as a part of Homecoming Weekend, Nov.
 1-2.

 George Barker (C'26) | Men's Basketball, Football, Men's Golf

 Born in Falling Water, Tenn. north of metro Chattanooga in 1901, Barker attended the University of the South in the fall of 1922 thanks to the influence of Dr. Alexander Guerry.

 He earned two varsity letters each with the men's basketball and the men's golf team in 1924 and 1925.

 With the football team, he earned three varsity letters in 1923-25 as a quarterback.
 He was named team captain of the team in 1925, where he also won the Porter Cup, which was given to the university's outstanding athlete.